ethereum/consensus-specs/specs/networking/p2p-interface.md

 TCP is a reliable, ordered, full-duplex, congestion controlled network protocol that powers much of the Internet as we know it today.
 HTTP/1.1 and HTTP/2 run atop TCP.

 QUIC is a new protocol that’s in the final stages of specification by the IETF QUIC WG.
 It emerged from Google’s SPDY experiment.
 The QUIC transport is undoubtedly promising.
-It’s UDP based yet reliable, ordered, reduces latency vs. TCP, is multiplexed, natively secure (TLS 1.3), offers stream-level and connection-level congestion control (thus removing head-of-line blocking), 0-RTT connection establishment, and endpoint migration, amongst other features.
+It’s UDP-based yet reliable, ordered, multiplexed, natively secure (TLS 1.3), reduces latency vs. TCP, and offers stream-level and connection-level congestion control (thus removing head-of-line blocking), 0-RTT connection establishment, and endpoint migration, amongst other features.
 UDP also has better NAT traversal properties than TCP—something we desperately pursue in peer-to-peer networks.

 QUIC is being adopted as the underlying protocol for HTTP/3.
 This has the potential to award us censorship resistance via deep packet inspection for free.
 Provided that we use the same port numbers and encryption mechanisms as HTTP/3, our traffic may be indistinguishable from standard web traffic, and we may only become subject to standard IP-based firewall filtering—something we can counteract via other mechanisms.